aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/matharray/enclose/_index.md

 ## enclose {#char-char}
-Encloses a math element in parenthesis
+Encloses a math element in specified characters such as parenthesis or another characters as framing

 ### Returns

-The math element of type [`IMathDelimiter`](/slides/python-net/aspose.slides.mathtext/imathdelimiter) which includes the parenthesis
+The math element of type [`IMathDelimiter`](/slides/python-net/aspose.slides.mathtext/imathdelimiter) which includes specified characters as framing